jul290/titlebot/README.md

 ## How to Run

-- From the root directory
+- From the root directory, run

 ```
-run npm start
+npm start
 ```